Privacy Notice

 Your school, college or employer may share other information about you with us, and we may share information with them about you.
 This is part of how we work in partnership to look after you before, during and after your time with us, which includes fulfilling our safeguarding responsibilities.

-If you are an Employee Ambassador, we will usually require you to undergo a check with the Disclosure and Barring Service.
-We will tell you what additional information we need you to supply to facilitate this, and we will need you to show us the DBS certificate that is issued to you.
+If you are an Employee Ambassador, we will usually require you to undergo a check with the Disclosure and Barring Service (England and Wales) or Disclosure Scotland.
+We will tell you what additional information we need you to supply to facilitate this, and we will need you to show us the disclosure certificate that is issued to you.
 We keep a record that we have done this.

 From time to time, we might offer other third-party awards as part of our courses.
-The arrangements for these are similar to those for the John Muir Award.
+The arrangements for these are similar.

 Other courses are funded in whole or part by donor organisations or individuals.
 Our agreements with these partners sometimes require us to share anonymised demographic data with them, or to report on the results of our statistical analyses of participant data.